Language & Literature

 In this work, we propose the use of machine learning and related statistical methods to improve the process by which intertextuality is studied.
 Specifically, we bring to bear computational techniques from the field of stylistics in order to examine instances where an author who is familiar with a particular corpus deliberately or subconsciously reflects this in discrete passages within his own work.
 In the feature space, we are particularly interested in the repetitive stylistic nature of sound oriented texts.
 Through our analysis, we have established that authors make extensive use of repetitive sound to emphasize ideas or phrases, or to construct poetic forms.

-This work is supported by NEH Digital Humanities Start-Up Grant Award No. HD-51570-12 and NEH Digital Humanities Advancement Grant No. HAA-258767-18
+This work is supported by NEH Digital Humanities Start-Up Grant Award No. HD-51570-12, NEH Digital Humanities Advancement Grant No. HAA-258767-18, and the Andrew W. Mellon Foundation

 Publications